langleyfoxall/eloquent-csv-importer/README.md

 composer require langleyfoxall/eloquent-csv-importer
 ```

-The service provider is to set to be auto discovered in newer versions of Laravel - in older versions you will have to manuallly register it in `config/app.php`
+The service provider is to set to be auto discovered in Larave 5.5+ - in older versions you will have to manually register it in `config/app.php`

 ```
 LangleyFoxall\EloquentCSVImporter\EloquentCSVImporterServiceProvider::class